Octops/gameserver-ingress-controller/README.md

 - Real-time games using websocket

 ## Known Limitations
-For the GameServer Controller to work, an Ingress Controller must be present in the cluster.
+For the Octops Controller to work, an Ingress Controller must be present in the cluster.
 The one that has been mostly adopted by the Kubernetes community is the NGINX Ingress Controller.
 However, it has been reported by the Agones' community that for games based on websocket the NGINX controller might not be a good fit due to the lost of connections between restarts.
 Check https://kubernetes.github.io/ingress-nginx/how-it-works/#when-a-reload-is-required for details.

 You can find more information on the original reported issue https://github.com/Octops/gameserver-ingress-controller/issues/21.

+The connection drop behaviour is also present on alternatives like the [HAProxy Ingress Controller](https://github.com/haproxytech/kubernetes-ingress).

-For that reason the suggested Ingress Controller is the [Contour Ingress Controller](https://projectcontour.io/).
+For that reasons the suggested Ingress Controller is the [Contour Ingress Controller](https://projectcontour.io/).
 The controller is built on top of the https://www.envoyproxy.io/ service proxy.
 Envoy can handle flawlessly updates while game servers and ingress resources are reconciled by the Octops Controller.

 ## Requirements
 The following components must be present on the Kubernetes cluster where the dedicated game servers, and the controller will be hosted/deployed.